 PVPC conducted an equity assessment on the transportation planning tasks completed as part of previous UPWP's.
 This assessment process has previously been used on the Regional TIP and identifies how regional transportation improvement projects have potentially impacted defined minority and low-income block groups in the region.
 Analysis of these projects also reflects some of the planning work performed by staff under Task 1.5 - Title VI and Environmental Justice.
-A map of low income and minority areas in the region is shown on page 50.
-A map of planning tasks by community from 2010 - 2020 is shown on the figure on page 51.
+A map of low income and minority areas in the region is shown on page 49 while the TIP project map is shown on page 50.
+A map of planning tasks completed by community from 2010 - 2021 is shown on the figure on page 51.

 Past UPWP's were reviewed to identify the transportation planning tasks that were completed for each of the 43 communities in the PVPC region.
 Tasks included data collection, planning studies, local technical assistance requests, and regional activities such as the update to the TIP or CMP.
-All total, 970 tasks were identified over this timeframe.
+All total, 1174 tasks were identified over this timeframe.
 While the total number of projects for each community is often a function of the size of the community, at least one task was completed for each community.
 This information is summarized on the table on page 52.
-Tasks completed or estimated to be completed as part of the FFY 2019 and FFY 2020 UPWP have also been included on this table for informational purposes.
+Tasks completed or estimated to be completed as part of the FFY 2020 and FFY 2021 UPWP have also been included on this table for informational purposes.
 Completion of these tasks are estimated and will be updated as part of future UPWP's.

-Five communities were found to have less than five transportation tasks completed over the entire analysis period.
-Five communities (Blandford, Granby, Hatfield, Pelham and Russell) were identified as having only one transportation task completed from 2014 - 2018.
-This is a reflection of the smaller size of these communities and their small network of federal aid eligible roadways.
-The Town of Middlefield has not had a transportation planning task completed since 2011.
-PVPC has made efforts to reach out to these communities to offer planning assistance such as traffic counts and safety assessments.
-In 2017, all of these communities received as summary of their top crash locations for the 2012 - 2014 calendar years as part of the Safety Compass report for the region.
-This included a digital layer of every reported crash in their community.
-PVPC will continue to perform outreach to our member communities to identify opportunities to provide transportation planning services in an equitable manner.
+Only one community, Middlefield, was found to have less than five transportation tasks completed over the entire analysis period.
+Similarly, only one community, Granby, was identified as having only one transportation task completed from 2015 - 2019.
+This reflects the smaller size of these two communities and their small network of federal aid eligible roadways.
+PVPC has made efforts to reach out to communities to offer planning assistance such as traffic counts and safety assessments.
+Recent region-wide efforts such as the Safety Compass report have resulted in the ability to offer community wide data to each of the region's 43 cities and towns.
+PVPC also sends GIS related data directly to each community for integration into their own system.

 Pavement management and traffic counting data collection have been conducted in PVPC communities as summarized in the tables on pages 53 and 54.
 In addition to counts completed for MassDOT and as part of ongoing planning studies, PVPC offers two free traffic counts for each member community per calendar year.
-Traffic counts from 2010 - 2018 were reviewed for each community to determine how much data has been collected across the region and as a way to identify how many communities may not be aware of the traffic counting services we offer.
-This information along with the estimated traffic counts for the 2019 and 2020 calendar years is summarized in the table on page 53.
+Traffic counts from 2010 - 2019 were reviewed for each community to determine how much data has been collected across the region and to identify how many communities may not be aware of the traffic counting services that we offer.
+This information along with the estimated traffic counts for the 2020 and 2021 calendar years is summarized in the table on page 53.
 Traffic counts include both automatic traffic counts and manual turning movement counts.